jameshkramer/docs/docs/standard/linq/find-union-two-location-paths.md

 This example finds all of the `Category` elements and all of the `Price` elements in XML document [Sample XML file: Numerical data](sample-xml-file-numerical-data.md), and concatenates them into a single collection.
 The XPath expression is `//Category|//Price`.

 > [!NOTE]
-> The LINQ to XML query calls <xref:System.Xml.Linq.Extensions.InDocumentOrder%2A> to order the results.
-The results of the XPath expression evaluation are also in document order.
+> The LINQ to XML query calls <xref:System.Xml.Linq.Extensions.InDocumentOrder%2A> to put the results in document order.
+The XPath expression results are also in document order.

 ```csharp
 XDocument data = XDocument.Load("Data.xml");